 The right industry mix for an expanding economy.

-From energy to aerospace, to bioscience, information technology-software, and financial services, Metro Denver offers a diversified economy of viable industries and the nation's third-most highly educated workforce.
+From energy to aerospace, to bioscience, information technology-software, and financial services, Metro Denver offers a diversified economy of viable industries and the nation's second-most highly educated workforce.

-Aerospace - Metro Denver is first among the 50 largest metros for total private aerospace workers with 19,600 people employed at aerospace companies.
-Colorado has the nation's second-largest aerospace economy and is home to four military commands, eight major space contractors, and more than 400 aerospace companies and suppliers.
+Aerospace - Metro Denver is first among the 50 largest metros for total private aerospace workers with 19,810 people employed at aerospace companies.
+Colorado has the nation's third-largest aerospace economy and is home to four military commands, eight major space contractors, and more than 400 aerospace companies and suppliers.

-Aviation - Denver International Airport and three reliever airports create a solid foundation for 15,910 workers directly employed by aviation companies.
+Aviation - Denver International Airport, three reliever airports, and five General Aviation Airports create a solid foundation for 15,910 workers directly employed by aviation companies.